How To Repair The Skin’s Acid Mantle Barrier

 Too frequent washing

-How to Restore the Acid Mantle
+How to restore the skin barrier

 The key to effective skin barrier repair is using a few quality products with no irritating ingredients and using these products consistently over four to six weeks.
 The skin has its own regenerative rhythm and needs time to adjust and repair.
 This is not the time for quick fixes and miracle treatments.